List of The Grudge characters: Eason

 Eason (portrayed by Edison Chen) is a Hong Kong journalist who is researching the paranormal events created from Kayako's curse.
 He was the one who rescued Karen from the house's fire, and introduces himself to Aubrey when she goes to the hospital.
 During her stay in Japan, he asks Aubrey questions about the curse, and also supports her as a friend.
-After a little while, he discovers that the fire that Karen set to the house didn't eliminate the curse, stating instead it worsened something.
+After a little while, he discovers that the fire that Karen set to the house didn't eliminate the curse, stating that instead it worsened something.
 He was killed by Kayako in his dark room, when Kayako emerged from one of the photos.
 His corpse is later found by Aubrey, which is then possessed by Kayako and nearly kills her.